enkidevs/curriculum/java/data-management/arrays/arrays-vs-lists.md

   new ArrayList<Integer>(3);
 ```

 Both `Arrays` and `ArrayLists` have numerous useful inbuilt methods such as sorting, copying, adding and deleting elements.
-Since both of these structures both store elements linearly, *Java API* provides us with methods which convert one structure into another one, it is important to remember though that `ArrayLists` do not reference primitive types such as `int`.
+Since both of these structures both store elements linearly, *Java API* provides us with methods which convert one structure into another one.
+It is important to remember though that `ArrayLists` do not reference primitive types such as `int`, because it requires the type of its members to derive from `Object`[1].

 As `Arrays` are a simpler structure of constant size and it only holds elements and nothing else, they occupy less memory and can be the deciding factor when working with limited resources.
+Moreover, they do not need to go through the whole boxing or unboxing process, which in turn makes using them faster.

 ---
 ## Practice